preciofishbone/OmniaDocsG2/blocks/blocks-forms/form-question/index.rst

 Form Question
 ================

-**This is ongoing, preliminary documentation for functionality to come in Omnia v6.5.**
+This is ongoing, preliminary documentation for functionality to come in Omnia v6.5

 This block i used only when working with the graphic presentation of a form, in Omnia Admin.
 The block can not be used on a normal page.